mkingsnorth/bend-modifier-docs/docs/troubleshooting.rst

 When I bend an object, the result seems stretched.
 How do I fix this?
 --------------------------------------------------------------------------------------

 If your bend looks **distorted or offset**, it may be because the object has unapplied **location, rotation, or scale** transforms.
-The Bend Modifier uses the object’s transform data, so unapplied transforms can cause skewing, stretching, or unexpected pivot points.
+The Bend Modifier uses the object’s transform data by default, so unapplied transforms can cause skewing, stretching, or unexpected pivot points.

 .. image:: _static/images/scale_deform.jpg
    :alt: Troubleshooting